What we did, what we saw

 - Dinner at El Templete restaurant in Old Havana (included) followed by a farewell party at the Madrigal Bar back by our hotel.
 They offered an open bar and snacks and many of the people we had met on our tour were in attendance, so we got to chat in a more informal setting.
 We walked the two blocks back to the hotel.

 Saturday, April 12, 2014:

 Saturday was our departure and return to Tampa.
 My roommate and I had booked a room at the Tampa Marriott and were glad that we did.
 After lunch in the airport with a couple of people from the tour, Jo Ann and I went up to our room and both fell asleep.
 We woke up for dinner and then went back to bed.
 We spent Sunday having a big breakfast and just hanging out at the pool until our 7 pm flight back to Albuquerque.
 It took me almost a full week to recover from all of this activity during which time, I worked on the photos linked from this blog.

 *I have taken pictures of kids (infants to mid-20s) all over the world.
 These and other photos (some from friends and some clip art from before I had built up my collection) run as a slide show before my presentation and during the breaks.
-The show now includes pictures of kids from nearly 50 countries, Cuba now included.
+The show now includes pictures of kids from more than 50 countries, Cuba now included.